Cognitive Bias

 Cognitive Bias Definition

 Cognitive bias refers to a mental error caused by simplified information processing strategies employed by our subconscious mind.
 Generally, human cognitive limitations allow people to use simplifying strategies to mentally process information.
-These strategies are generally useful as they help individuals deal with complexity and ambiguity.
-At the same time, they can lead to predictable faulty judgements known as cognitive biases (Tversky and Kahneman, 1974).
-Cognitive biases are studied by behavioural economists.
+These strategies are useful as they help individuals deal with complexity and ambiguity.
+However, they can lead to predictable faulty judgements known as cognitive biases (Tversky & Kahneman, 1974).
+Cognitive biases are widely studied by behavioural economists, who examine how these biases influence decision-making (Swan, 2023).

 Cognitive Bias Description *